-Selected on the basis of scholarly and personal achievement, have completed between 56 sh and not more than 89 sh by the beginning of the semester in which the award is made, and preferably will be a member of Phi Eta Sigma.
+Selected on the basis of scholarly and personal achievement, students must have completed between 56 and 89 semester hours by the beginning of the semester in which the award is made, and are preferably a member of Phi Eta Sigma.

 Charlotte Lenkaitis will graduate in May 2021 from the University of Iowa with a bachelor's degree in Global Health Studies and Spanish, as well as a minor in Environmental Policy & Planning.
 Since January 2020, Charlotte has served as the Executive Director for the Food Pantry at Iowa.
 This fall, she is excited to continue to pursue initiatives at the University and State level to further decrease food insecurity on college campuses.
 Charlotte began working with her professor on research related to stress among women farmers in Iowa.
 She is also developing her own research project focused on food insecurity among migrant farmworkers.

 "My advice for incoming students is to be open to new experiences and TAKE RISKS!
 Time flies in college and there are countless fantastic opportunities available.
 The Honors Program at the University of Iowa has opened many doors for me.
 I would highly encourage ALL students to get involved in research.
 Working with my professors on research projects has been one of the most worthwhile experiences that I've had on campus so far."

 Entering her third year, Delaney is studying human physiology and chemistry.
 She enjoys undergraduate research, where she studies the symptoms of neurodegenerative illnesses.
 She studied abroad in the Dominican Republic for 3 weeks, in which she learned much about herself and the world around her.
 Delaney enjoys helping others as well, both in and outside of the academic experience.
 She works with the Honors Program and volunteers for UIHC and Dance Marathon every week.